tpayne/devops-coord-framework/README.md

 The values of these keys are free text and are set by the appropriate `set...()` methods.
 What formats you use are up to you.

-Further keys can be added like MD5 checksum by modifying the `ComponentManifest.groovy` file as needed.
+Further keys can be added by modifying the `ComponentManifest.groovy` file as needed.

 Provision
 ----------